ibm-cloud-architecture/kubernetes-multicloud-management/README.md

 	git pull origin gh-pages
 	git checkout master
 	```
-3. Run `mkdocs gh-deploy` from the [cookbook](cookbook/) directory.
+3. Run `mkdocs gh-deploy` from the root directory.
 Note that the `gh-deploy` command will fail if you do not have the latest commits to the branch pulled locally.
 	* If you have git remote links for both this repository and your fork, you will need to run the command with an extra flag.
 For example, here is a local clone of the code that has 2 remote repos: `fabio` (fork) and `origin` (main repo):
 	```bash
 	fabio	git@github.com:fabiogomezdiaz/kubernetes-multicloud-management.git (fetch)